Vyral/base-template/_posts/2018-08-24-our-utah-market-is-shifting.md

 {% include youtube.html %}

 The market here in Utah is already starting to shift.
 Today I am going to talk with you about how this affects you as a homeowner, buyer, seller, or investor.
-You may even want to share this with those that you love, especially those looking to make real estate decisions soon.
+You may want to share this with those that you love, especially those looking to make real estate decisions soon.

 **Nationwide, markets are shifting.** In Utah, we are already seeing our inventory increase.
-We haven't seen this happen in over five years, so the fact that we saw a 15% increase of the number of homes on the market in just 45 days is pretty significant.
+We haven't seen this happen in over five years, so the fact that we saw a 15% increase in the number of homes on the market in just 45 days is pretty significant.

 So, what does this mean for you as a homeowner?
 If you're happy in your home, absolutely nothing.

-However, if you are thinking about selling, now is absolutely the best time to sell.
+However, if you are thinking about selling, now is absolutely the best time to do so.

 {% include pullquote.html %}